department-of-veterans-affairs/vagov-content/pages/records/discharge-documents.md

 | Bureau of Investigation No. 213	Discharge from U. S. Naval Reserve Force  | Honorable Discharge Certificate |

-Document must show previous active Federal service for something other than training, **or** a minimum of 20 years total service (for pay)
+**Documents that must show previous active Federal service for something other than training, or a minimum of 20 years total service (for pay)**

 | Form     | Title                           |
 |----------|---------------------------------|